 Africa in Motion (AiM) is an annual African film festival taking place in Scotland, consisting of film screenings and complementary events.
-Now in its fourteenth year, AiM brings the best of African cinema to Scotland—making it possible for Scottish audiences to engage with African stories and industry professionals from the continent.
+Now in its fifteenth year, AiM brings the best of African cinema to Scotland—making it possible for Scottish audiences to engage with African stories and industry professionals from the continent.
 AiM has established itself as a major annual event within the Scottish cultural calendar, whilst also maintaining an international profile as one of the leading African film platforms.
 The festival caters to a varied and diverse audience from all over Scotland, the UK and further afield.
 A core aspect of AiM’s organisational work is its partnership development with various cultural and artistic networks and venues, with particular efforts made towards engaging the African diaspora community living in Scotland.
-Africa in Motion has grown from strength to strength over the past 13 years.
+Africa in Motion has grown from strength to strength over the past 14 years.
 Our own statistics show that we have screened around 680 African films to over 45,000 people in Scotland since the inauguration of the festival in 2006.

 Short Film Competition Guidelines

 Filmmakers of African nationality, from the African diaspora or who identify themselves as African are invited to submit short films of no longer than 30 minutes for Africa in Motion's prestigious annual short film competition.
-This will be the twelfth year that the competition has been organised by Africa in Motion.
+This will be the thirteenth year that the competition has been organised by Africa in Motion.
 A substantial cash prize will be awarded to the winner of this competition strand.
-The 14th edition of the festival will take place from the 25th October - 3rd November 2019 in Edinburgh and Glasgow.
+The 15th edition of the festival will take place from the 30 October - 8 November 2020 in Edinburgh and Glasgow.

 A shortlist compiled from all eligible films will be announced in September 2021.
 A high-profile jury of local and international film specialists and established African filmmakers will choose the competition winner, to be announced during the festival.